 The high school experience at City Charter High School is pretty amazing.
-Although we are technology-oriented and college/career focused, but we make sure that no matter what you’re into, there’s something for you at City High.
+Although we are technology-oriented and college/career focused, we make sure that no matter what you’re into, there’s something for you at City High.

 City Charter High School will provide you with a laptop for your studies 24/7 to use for four years.
 It will allow you to communicate with your teachers and classmates, submit homework, and check on grades and assignments.
 Minor repairs and maintenance are performed by our Tech Department and student-run Tech Team.
 Your laptop is yours to keep upon graduation.

 The goal of City High’s Cafeteria is to offer a made-from-scratch food program that not is not only fresh and nutritious, but also one that students and staff will like to eat.
 Students at City High receive free chef-prepared breakfasts, freshly-made soups and hot and cold entree items for lunch.
 The choices are so good that City High’s food program earned an A+ on City High’s Niche school profile, based on student and parent responses.

-Cardio, free weights, fitness machines, power ropes… you name it and City Charter High School’s on-site, state-of-the art fitness center has it.
+Cardio, free weights, fitness machines, power ropes… you name it and City Charter High School’s on-site, fitness center has it.
 Physical Education is a required 9th grade course and can also be taken as an elective in 11th and 12th grade.
 There’s even an after-school fitness club where you can work out alongside your teachers.

 - Presque Isle—Kayaking, canoeing, fishing and swimming in Erie PA

 - Camp Kon-o-Kwee—Canoeing, rock climbing, and the Trail of Courage obstacle course

 - Niagara Falls—Maid of the Mist and the Cave of Winds, descending 175 feet into Niagara Gorge to the Hurricane Deck

 - New York City— Times Square, Ferry Ride past the Statue of Liberty, and a slice of the Big Apple!